Canop/dysk/website/docs/table.md

 With the `--sort` launch argument, shortened as `-s`, you can specify the order of displayed rows.

-The argument's value must be either a column name, for example `lfs -s dev`, or a column name and a direction, for example `lfs --sort size-desc`.
+The argument's value must be either a column name, for example `dysk -s dev`, or a column name and a direction, for example `dysk --sort size-desc`.

 The `desc` and `asc` directions can be abbreviated into `d` and `a`.